petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/understanding-action-types.md

 {bdg-secondary}`Available Liferay 7.4 U27+ and GA27+`

 *Groovy Script* actions execute Groovy scripts.
 Enter your script into the provided code window.
-For Liferay 7.4 U33+ and GA33+, Liferay uses the [GroovyShell class](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) to validate your Groovy script syntax when you click *Save*.
+For Liferay 7.4 U33+ and GA33+, Liferay uses the [GroovyShell class](https://docs.groovy-lang.org/latest/html/api/groovy/lang/GroovyShell.html) to validate your Groovy script syntax when you click Save.
 If the script is invalid, Liferay displays an error message.

 ![Enter your Groovy script.](./understanding-action-types/images/02.png)